afriteknz/k8s-infrastructure/README.md

 #### Setting up & provisioning Kubernetes (EKS/AKS) Cluster with Terraform.
 - This repo explores kubernetes components & concepts, CI/CD approaches (pull and push-based) for deploying kubernetes resources & microservices applications.

+In this repo, I will explore

+- Kubernetes (EKS/AKS) - Deployment using Terraform and Github actions CI/CD pipelines.
+- ArgoCD or FluxCD installation -   bootstrapping using Terraform.
+- GitOps with Argo CD - Apps and kubernetes infrastructure (Will explore flux later on)
+- Application deployment workflow when using ArgoCD.
+- Containerisation with Docker + Docker-Compose
+- Packaging with Helm
+- Kustomize - Where does it fit in.-
+- Observability & Monitoring with Prometheus and Grafana

+Other topics that will be explored.

+- Various types of supported Ingress controllers
+- Plugins - CNI plugins , etc
+- Service mesh - Istitio

+#### Design choices/tradeoffs

 The following design choices were made after evaluating the trade-offs of different GitOps architecture/ArgoCD deployment patterns:

 ```